Deadly Resurgence If Coronavirus Curbs Lifted Too Early, WHO Warns - UrduPoint

 'Deadly Resurgence' If Coronavirus Curbs Lifted Too Early, WHO Warns

-Anthony Fauci, Director of the US National Institute of Allergy and Infectious Diseases said "now is not the time to back off" on restrictions, despite what he described as "favourable signs" in America's early hotspots.
+Anthony Fauci, Director of the US National Institute of Allergy and Infectious Diseases said now is not the time to back off on restrictions, despite what he described as favourable signs in Americ's early hotspots.

 US deaths owing to the coronavirus topped 17,000 on Friday, although there were signs that Americans staying home was curbing new infections.
 More than 7,000 people have died in New York State alone, but its governor, Andrew Cuomo, expressed cautious optimism on Friday that the state's infection rate was slowing.